How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: Did you have to do that?

-FORMAN JR: And that's what I told her.
-Yeah - oh, that's what I told her I would do, and I did have to do that.
+FORMAN JR.: And that's what I told - yeah.
+Oh, that's what I told her I would do, and I did have to do that.

 GROSS: So how hard was that...